 Jon Brundan, Math, 2003-2004

-At the University of Oregon since 1997, Jon Brundan previously recieved the UO's Ersted Award for excellence in teaching.
+At the University of Oregon since 1997, Jon Brundan previously received the UO's Ersted Award for excellence in teaching.
 Brundan's work in algebraic representation theory is recognized as a major contribution to the field by fellow mathematicians and his teaching is praised by students - who consistently reward him with glowing evaluations.

 Brundan used his Williams fellowship to purchase two new Macintosh computers - a desktop model for his office and a laptop that connects to the overhead projectors in several of the classrooms in Deady Hall.
 Brundan hopes to eventually use the computer program Mathematica to sketch graphs and 3D surfaces interactively in class.